 Workspaces

-My Workspace – A personal workspace where users can create and manage their own content.
+- My Workspace – A personal workspace where users can create, manage, and test their own content.
 By default, only the workspace owner has access to this content unless it is explicitly shared.

-Shared Workspaces – Collaborative workspaces where multiple users can create, edit, and manage content together.
-Access is controlled through workspace roles such as Admin, Member, Contributor, and Viewer.
+- Workspace – A collaborative workspace where multiple users can create, edit, and manage content together.
+Access is controlled through workspace roles such as Admin, Member, Contributor, and Viewer, allowing organizations to securely manage permissions and collaboration.

 Apps